lab-v2/pyreason/docs/hello-world.md

 1. For timestep 0 we set `Mary -> popular: [1,1]` in the facts
 2. For timestep 1, Justin is the only node who has one popular friend (Mary) and who has the same pet as Mary (cat).
 Therefore `Justin -> popular: [1,1]`
 3. For timestep 2, since Justin has just become popular, John now has one popular friend (Justin) and the same pet as Justin (dog).
 Therefore `Justin -> popular: [1,1]`

+We also output two CSV files detailing all the events that took place during reasoning (one for nodes, one for edges)